 Can all functions of my business benefit from using a QMS?

 The short answer is YES!
 Traditionally, QMS is a quality, audit and risk tool.
 I think of it as a “shop tool.”
 However, when applied to the WHOLE business, the whole business wins.
-Let’s look at some department this has benefited.
+Let’s look at some departments this has benefited.

 Customer Service Teams

 Who wants to work here, right?
-Mostly, you deal with disgruntled customers that just want their product fixes.
+Mostly, you deal with disgruntled customers that just want their product fixed.
 You’re set up for failure.
 The complaints stay here, you try to resolve the issue and move on to the next one.

 Well, with the horizontal process used in a QMS, the issue is actually resolved.
 The customer complaints are managed in the QMS, usually with a QMS Software such as TQA Cloud, making necessary representatives aware of the issue so that it can be fixed.
 This reduces the number of customer complaints because there is a pre-emptive approach.
 The root cause is addressed and there is a culture of openness and collaboration.